 The first four syllables OM AH HUM HOH of this mantra are the four vajra syllables of the body (OM), speech (AH), mind (HUM), and wisdom (HOH).
 The next two syllables, HAM and KSHAH are the bija syllables for the father Kalachakra (HAM) and, correspondingly, his consort Vishvamata (KSHAH).

 The syllable MA is the basis for the inestimable mansion of Kalachakra.
 The four syllables LA VA RA YA stands for the 4 elements of earth, fire, water, and wind.
-HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it bring supreme benefit for all sentient beings.
+HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it brings supreme benefit for all sentient beings.